Ramón Castilla: Third presidency

+Although Vivanco's rebellion failed, his intention—that is, to end the influence of liberals in government decisions—ultimately prevailed.
+The Convention, dissolved in November 1857, was never reconvened, and the main liberal leaders were even sent into exile.

+Castilla called for elections for an Extraordinary Congress and for the election of the Constitutional President of the Republic, since he was only the provisional president.
+He ran as a candidate.
+Meanwhile, important liberal leaders such as Benito Laso, Francisco Javier Mariátegui, José Gálvez Egúsquiza, Francisco de Paula González Vigil, and José Gregorio Paz Soldán organized and launched the candidacy of General José Miguel Medina.
+Castilla won the elections.
+The new Congress convened on 12 October 1858, and proclaimed Castilla Constitutional President for a four-year term.

 In 1862, he was succeeded by Miguel de San Román, who died less than a year later.
 Castilla refused to recognise Pedro Diez Canseco, the Second Vice President of the Republic as well as his brother-in-law, and claimed the presidency for himself.
 Diez Canseco, however, was chosen as interim president from April to August 1863, and was succeeded by Juan Antonio Pezet.
 He served as the President of the Senate in 1864.

-In 1864, Castilla condemned the international policies of Pezet, only to be jailed and exiled to Gibraltar.
-During his absence, the historic Battle of Callao took place, which became Spain's final and unsuccessful move to reconquer independent Peru.

 After he returned to Peru, he was again deported to Chile on the orders of then president Mariano Ignacio Prado.
 In a last effort to regain power for a fifth time, Castilla - now nearly seventy - and a group of followers landed in Pisagua and proceeded towards the Tiviliche desert.
 This last try, however, proved fatal, and Castilla died at Tiviliche, in his final attempt to pass through southern Peru on 30 May 1867.

+Final years

+In 1864, Castilla was elected senator for Tarapacá and president of its chamber; from this position he condemned the international policy of Pezet's government regarding the aggression of the Spanish Pacific squadron.
+He personally went to the Government Palace to harshly rebuke Pezet, for which he was arrested and sent into exile, being taken to the beaches of Gibraltar in February 1865.
+But this measure did not benefit the government, as Pezet ended up being overthrown, thanks precisely to the revolutionary spark that Castilla had ignited, which would give rise to figures belonging to the second generation after independence.
+During his absence, the historic Battle of Callao took place, which became Spain's final and unsuccessful move to reconquer independent Peru in which Peru successfully defeat Spain in the Chincha Islands War.